octobercms/docs/3.x/extend/forms/form-widgets.md

 ---
-subtitle: A widget specifically made for use in a form.
+subtitle: A widget specifically made for use as a form field.
 ---
 # Form Widgets